-Warning: To avoid damaging the power supply or the serverboard, be sure to use a power supply that contains a 24-pin and two 8-pin power connectors.
-Be sure to connect the power supply to the 24-pin power connector (J24), and two 8-pin power connectors (JPWR1, JPWR2) on the serverboard.
+Caution: To provide adequate power to your system and to avoid damaging the power supply or the serverboard, be sure to connect all power connectors mentioned above to the power supply when using the devices mentioned.
 Failure in doing so may void the manufacturer warranty on your power supply and serverboard.